Skip to main content

 1a) Attended An attended digital worker operates under constant supervision and attendance by a human, likely operating on the user interface level (e.g., either on the user’s computer desktop or a separate computer attended by the human, typically acting on behalf of a human user).
 0

-1b) Unattended An unattended digital worker doesn’t operate under supervision or attendance by a human.
-A human doesn’t oversee the direct action of the digital worker technology.
+1b) Unattended An unattended digital worker does not operate under supervision or attendance by a human.
+A human does not oversee the direct action of the digital worker technology.
 The tool operates out of sight, including (but not limited to) on a virtual machine, through API calls, etc. 10

 Factor 2 – What is the highest level of data access by the digital worker?

-This factor assesses the impact-based sensitivity of data accessed by the digital worker to determine the potential adverse impact related to unauthorized disclosure of information and changing or destruction of information.
+This factor assesses the impact-based sensitivity of data accessed by the digital worker to determine the potential adverse impact related to unauthorized disclosure of information and changing or destroying information.

 Criteria Details Score

-2b) Agency operational data, CUI, or data on individuals (no PII) in low volumes The digital worker works with/has access to data that isn’t for public consumption, including CUI, intellectual property owned by the government or outside organizations, and information related to agency operations.
+2b) Agency operational data, CUI, or data on individuals (no PII) in low volumes The digital worker works with/has access to data that is not for public consumption, including CUI, intellectual property owned by the government or outside organizations, and information related to agency operations.
 5

 Factor 3 – Does the digital worker have access to internal and/or external networks?